RegalFenster/20-Abgabe01-Riegler-Vujakovic/README.md

 The second subclass will allow to add simple icecubes to the cocktails with the plan to use this class for the later used Overflow OverflowException.

-The code snippet for the ice cube drop in the CcoktailClass:
+The code snippet for the ice cube drop in the CoktailClass:
 ```java
 public Cocktail dropIceCube(IceCube iceCube) {